-the UVOT grism images need careful analysis (see Shore et al. 2018, for details).
+After extraction, the UVOT spectra were validated since the UVOT grism images need careful analysis (see Shore et al. 2018, for details).
 The grism images were compared to the star field and contaminating zeroth orders were flagged.
 This was especially important for the first six spectra because no offset on the detector was used (see Table A2).
-9 Though the UV grism spectrum from day 6.14 (phase 0.22) was unusually bright when compared with the longer term trend, it was found to be consistent with the photometry taken right before and after the spectrum showing that a brightening was taking place at that time.
-In order to correct for errors in the wavelength fiducial point (the anchor point, see Kuin et al. 2015) which applies equally to all spectra on a grism image, spectra of a bright nearby F5 star were extracted and used to determine a correction.
+Though the UV grism spectrum from day 6.14 (phase 0.22) was unusually bright when compared with the longer term trend, it was found to be consistent with the photometry taken right before and after the spectrum showing that a brightening was taking place at that time.
+In order to correct for errors in the wavelength fiducial point (the anchor point, see Kuin et al. 2015) which applies equally to all spectra on a grism image, spectra of